kgentner/teeProgram/README.md

 teeProgram
 ==========

-Takes an input from standard in and outputs it to both standard out and a file specified at run time.
+Takes an input from standard input, and outputs it to both standard out and a file specified at run time.